This guide covers Renjin 0.9.2724 and is aimed at developers looking to:

 Following the explanation in this blog post, to fully reference packages in Renjin one would use the following format:

 The labels at the top correspond to the fields in a Maven project (POM) file whereas the bottom labels explain how package references are constructed.
-The package detail page in Renjin’s package repository browser tells you how to load extension packages from the command line or using a POM file (see the section sec-using-r-packages-in-renjin).
+The package detail page in Renjin’s package repository browser tells you how to load extension packages from the command line or using a POM file (see the section Using Packages).